Roads, traffic and civil works projects

 The URSP actively identifies and prioritises local neighbourhood areas with a higher-than-average casualty crash history.
 Generally applied area wide or with a whole of street approach, design and construction of these road treatments aim to address these issues by implementing a safe road environment which, when combined with appropriate travel speeds, will reduce the number and severity of crashes.

-The URSP typically uses low-cost compact road safety treatments with the aim of reducing vehicle speeds and crashes in an area wide scheme that provides excellent value to the community.
+The URSP typically uses compact road safety treatments with the aim of reducing vehicle speeds and crashes in an area wide scheme that provides excellent value to the community.

 Kerbing, verges and crossovers